prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ### Ingesting deltas alternatives

-#### CreatedTimestamp per sample
+#### Inject zeroes for StartTimeUnixNano

+[CreatedAt timestamps can be injected as 0-valued samples](https://prometheus.io/docs/prometheus/latest/feature_flags/#created-timestamps-zero-injection).
+Similar could be done for StartTimeUnixNano.

-If `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.
-The CreatedTimestamp field does not exist yet, but there is currently an effort towards adding it for cumulative counters ([PR](https://github.com/prometheus/prometheus/pull/16046/files)), and can be reused for deltas.
-Having the timestamp and the start timestamp stored in a sample means that there is the potential to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.
+CT-per-sample is a better solution overall as it links the start timestamp with the sample.
+It makes it easier to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.

+If CT-per-sample takes too long, this could be a temporary solution.

 #### Treat as gauge
 To avoid introducing a new type, deltas could be represented as gauges instead and the start time ignored.